ncmreynolds/LarpHackableRfidLock/README.md

 #### Optional button

 - Connect one terminal to GND
-- Connect one terminal to D1 of the D1 mini
+- Connect one terminal to RX of the D1 mini

 Here's a shot of all this being tested on a breadboard.